aliaksandr-klimovich/PythonTasks/README.md

 '#ffcc22'
 ```

-## Functions

-F1.
+T8.
 Implement factorial function.

-F2.
+T9.
 Print first 10 elements of the Fibonacci sequence starting from (0, 1).
+Implement a function.